MikeDigitize/JSFundamentals/README.md

 ### Composition

 Factory functions have an obvious limitation in that they don't support inheritance.
 But inheritance is not always the best solution for sharing methods.
 When an instance inherits from a constructor's blueprint it inherits everything on its prototype.
 But what if we only actually need one or two of its properties?
 With this in mind an often preferable alternative to pure inheritance is composition - creating objects composed of other objects or functions.
 Think of the difference between the two as - inheritance is when objects are defined based on what they are whereas composition is objects defined based on what they do.

-The two can be mixed together though.
+The two techniques, like most patterns in JavaScript, can be mixed together.
 Consider the following:

 ```javascript
 function Total(costs) {